Howell Conant: Grace Kelly

-In 1955 Conant was commissioned by Photoplay magazine to do a cover shoot with Grace Kelly, then a leading film actress.
-Following the Photoplay shoot, Grace Kelly holidayed in Jamaica, with her sister, and invited Conant.
-He photographed her without makeup in a naturalistic setting, a departure from the traditional portrayal of actresses.
+In 1955, Conant received a commission from Photoplay magazine to conduct a cover shoot with Grace Kelly, who was a prominent film actress at the time.
+After the Photoplay shoot, Grace Kelly vacationed in Jamaica alongside her sister and extended an invitation to Conant.
+He photographed her in a naturalistic setting without makeup, which was a departure from the traditional portrayal of actresses.
 The resulting photographs were published in the June 24 issue of Collier's magazine, with a celebrated photo of Kelly rising from the water with wet hair making the cover.

 Conant wrote that he thought that Grace Kelly's sole flaw in her appearance was her jaw, which he considered too square.
 He would use a dog or a baby to disguise it when photographing her below her jaw.
 Conant later said that "You trusted Grace's beauty...You knew it wasn't built from clothes and makeup...this was Grace: natural, unpretentious".

 Grace Kelly sailed on the SS Constitution from New York to Monaco for her marriage to Prince Rainier in 1956.
 Many photographers were on board the ship, but only Conant had access to Grace Kelly.
 Following her marriage Conant was the unofficial photographer to the House of Grimaldi, and extensively photographed Grace Kelly, her husband and their three children.
 In 1992 Conant published Grace, a book of photographs that he took during Kelly's 26-year reign as Princess of Monaco.

-In September 1982, Conant was planning a trip to Monaco to take the family's official Christmas portrait.
-Upon hearing that Princess Grace had died in a car accident, he left without his photographic equipment.
-Conant remained friends with Prince Rainier until his death.
+In September 1982, Conant was preparing for a trip to Monaco to capture the family's official Christmas portrait.
+However, upon learning of Princess Grace's tragic death in a car accident, he departed for Monaco without his photographic equipment.
+Despite this unexpected turn of events, Conant maintained his friendship with Prince Rainier until the prince's passing.